jwittbold/autoinc-hdfs-spark/README.md

 ![make_kv_after](screenshots/make_kv_after.png)

 ## ReduceByKey
-Using reduceByKey() method groups records by key and applies custom logic to get sum of values (the '1' in the previous step)
+Using Spark's reduceByKey() method groups records by key and applies custom logic to get the sum of values (the '1' in the previous step)
 ![after_reduceByKey](screenshots/after_reduceByKey.png)

 ## Final output as string
-Our final output is cast as a string and saved to HDFS using .saveAsTextFile \
+Our final output is cast as a string and saved to HDFS using .saveAsTextFile() \
 ![final_output](screenshots/final_output.png)